‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 - 5-ESS3-1.
 Obtain and combine information about ways individual communities use science ideas to protect the Earth’s resources and environment.

-‘Kelp’ Us Learn Video: Let’s Farm Seaweed featuring Morgan Fogg (Nautical Farms) and Jake Patryn (Nautical Farms)
+‘Kelp’ Us Learn Video: Introducing the Maine Seaweed Industry, featuring Briana Warner (Atlantic Sea Farms), Jaclyn Robidoux (Maine Sea Grant), Morgan Fogg (Nautical Farms), and Jake Patryn (Nautical Farms).

 Book Pages: 52-54